HicServices/RDMP/Documentation/CodeTutorials/FAQ.md

 ![Add new script right click menu](Images/FAQ/AddNewRunSqlScriptTask.png)

 The Load Diagram shows the tables that will exist in RAW/STAGING.
 Notice that the names for the tables/databases change depending on the stage.
-This is handled by autocomplete when writting scripts (see below).
+This is handled by autocomplete when writing scripts (see below).

 ![Load Stage Based Autocomplete](Images/FAQ/LoadStageAutoComplete.png)

-If you want to make a script agnostic of the LoadStage or if you are writting your own `INameDatabasesAndTablesDuringLoads` then you can reference columns/tables by ID using the following Sytnax
+If you want to make a script agnostic of the LoadStage or if you are writing your own `INameDatabasesAndTablesDuringLoads` then you can reference columns/tables by ID using the following Syntax

 ```
 {T:100}